BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 },
 ```

-Then add a global method `DeepLinkHandler()` which will act as our callback when the session beings.
+Then you should **EXPLICITLY** define a global method called `DeepLinkHandler()` which will act as our callback when the session beings.
 The deep link data will be included here:

 ```js
 function DeepLinkHandler(data) {